 These vulnerabilities are a result of hardware architecture features related to Speculative Execution, CPU Caching, and Protected Memory (Kernel).
 See the brief descriptions below:

 Speculative Execution: Essentially involves a CPU attempting to “predict the future” to increase performance or work faster.
 If the CPU knows that a program will make use of multiple logical branches, it will start working out the math for the branches before the program has to choose between them.

 Caching: A technique used to speed up access to data stored in memory.
-It takes a relatively longtime for the CPU to fetch data from RAM, so there exists a small amount of memory called CPU cache on the CPU itself that can be accessed very quickly.
+It takes a relatively long time for the CPU to fetch data from RAM, so there exists a small amount of memory called CPU cache on the CPU itself that can be accessed very quickly.
 This memory gets filled with data that the CPU will need soon or is often used.
-What’s relevant for these vulnerabilities, is that the data output by speculative execution is usually stored in cache, which is part of what makes speculative execution increase performance.
+What’s relevant for these vulnerabilities, is that the data output by speculative execution is usually stored in the cache, which is part of what makes speculative execution increase performance.